jpr5/webcaltides/README.md

 # WebCalTides

-A neat little Ruby/Sinatra server for serving out tides and sunset data.
+WebCalTides is a neat little Ruby/Sinatra server for putting tides, currents and solar data on your calendar.

 Written to replace `sailwx.info`'s "Tide calendars to go" (`http://tides.mobilegeographics.com/`), which was awesome for what it was but doesn't seem to work anymore.
-Who knows, maybe it'll come back... in the meantime, enjoy!
+Who knows, maybe it'll come back... but in the meantime, enjoy!

 This service can be found at [webcaltides.org](https://webcaltides.org).